Splitrock Reservoir: Parking

 A 25-vehicle parking area for visitors was developed on November 23, 2003.
-The new parking area provides reservoir access for people who want to launch a car top boat for fishing, kayaking or canoeing.
+The new parking area provides reservoir access for people who want to launch a non-motorised boat for fishing, kayaking or canoeing.
 It is the only launch the public is permitted to use.
 Parking on Split Rock Road is prohibited and is patrolled by Rockaway Township police.

 The parking area also provides a trailhead for hiking the 13.8 mi loop trail.
 This hike and another loop hike are described in "Hiking the Jersey Highlands", an illustrated guide to 35 hikes in the Highlands of New Jersey, with a trail map for each hike, introductory chapters on Highlands history and preservation, geology, plants, and wildlife, and a special 16-page insert of color photos of wildflowers seen along the trails.
 This book is published by the New York-New Jersey Trail Conference.

-This new parking area will provide generations of anglers, hikers and wildlife watchers with countless opportunities to explore all that Splitrock Reservoir has to offer.
+This new parking area provides access for anglers, hikers and wildlife watchers to explore Splitrock Reservoir.
 There is also a Clivus toilet at the parking area but no public telephone, and cell phone reception is generally poor unless you are out on the water.